disiamylborane/impediment/doc/manual/Usage.md

 Click a textbox in circuit editor to select a circuit.
 It highlights with red.

-Click a textbox in dataset editor to select a circuit.
+Click a textbox in dataset editor to select a dataset.
 It also highlights with red.

 The circuits and datasets may be renamed in-place.